 The companies contributing most to the fund carbon footprint (left chart) are different to the highest emitters overall (right chart) because they are calculated based on what percentage of the company the fund holds.
 This means a substantial holding in a relatively low emitting company can make a larger contribution than a small holding in a high emitting company.
-Company size also plays a role as the same amount of money invested results in different ownership percentages
+Company size also plays a role as the same amount of money invested results in different ownership percentages.

-Uses: because of these differences both measures are important for understanding the overall impact, and for prioritising company engagement activities
+Uses: because of these differences both measures are important for understanding the overall impact, and for prioritising company engagement activities.

-Fund: Stewart Investors Global Emerging Markets Leaders Sustainability Fund (CFSIL).
+Fund: Stewart Investors Worldwide Leaders Sustainability Fund.
 Please note: Fund holdings data as at 31 December 2023.
+Carbon footprint data is the latest annual data available.
 Please see sources, data methodology and data reliability for further information.
 Reference to specific securities (if any) is included for the purpose of illustration only and should not be construed as a recommendation to buy or sell the same.
 All securities mentioned herein may or may not form part of the holdings of Stewart Investors' portfolios at a certain point in time, and the holdings may change over time.